Lal Pratap Singh: Killed by British

 Lal Pratap Singh was advised to withdraw so that he could fight another day but the young warrior Lal Pratap led his troop into the final battle, of which the result was inevitable. many Indian soldiers and warriors died that day, among them was Lal Pratap Singh for whom a glorious death was preferable to the shame of cowardice.
 The humiliation inflicted on his body by the company troop commanders could not decimate the glory of great warrior Lal Pratap Singh.
 His untimely death devastated his father Hanumant Singh.

-He left behind him a young widow princess Diggach Kunwari and a son Raja Rampal Singh Singh who born in August 1848.
+He left behind a young widow princess Diggach Kunwari and a son Raja Rampal Singh Singh who born in August 1848.

 Lal Pratap Singh, a loving son with a kind and generous nature, led a disciplined life, a life that has inspired his future generations to fight the good fight.

 Commemoration

 Postage stamp

 The government of India commemorated Lal Pratap Singh by issuing a postage stamp and accompanying first day cover were designed by artist Suresh Kumar and Alka Sharma.
 The stamp is printed by Security Printing Press in Hyderabad.